tolushaObanze/ToastSwift/README.md

   * For iPhoneX looks like popover view with rounded corners

 **Important:**

-Used my `UIView+Additions.swift` lib to add constraints
+Use my `UIView+Additions.swift` lib to add constraints